fasrc/seff-account/README.md

   - CANCELLED by 98765: total of job cancelled by user 98765 (you can check which `uid` is yours with the command `id`)
 - **Finished Job Statistics:** summary of all finished jobs.
 This includes completed, failed, out_of_memory, timeout, and preempted jobs.
 It excludes pending, running, and cancelled jobs.
 - **CPU Efficiency (%)**: horizontal histogram representing the number of jobs that falls within that CPU % efficiency
+- **GPU Efficiency (%)**: horizontal histogram representing the number of jobs that falls within that GPU % efficiency, only shows up if there are GPU jobs.
 - **Memory Efficiency (%)**: horizontal histogram representing the number of jobs that falls within that memory % efficiency
 - **Time Efficiency (%)**: horizontal histogram representing the number of jobs that falls within that time % efficiency